MiCurran/Deviceful-React-Boilerplate/README.md

 ``` cd deviceful-react-boilerplate ```
 3. install dependencies
 ```npm install```
-4. Add your screenshot (optional) to...
+4. Add your screenshot to...
 ```public/deviceful```
 5. test it out
 ```npm start```

+## Find out more...
+From my blog write up [How to Create Interactive Displays for your Portfolio Projects Using React and Deviceful](https://micurran.hashnode.dev/create-interactive-displays-for-your-projects-with-react)